Chalarangelo/30-seconds-of-code/snippets/sum.md

 tags: math,array,beginner
 ---

-Returns the sum of two or more numbers/arrays.
+Calculates the sum of two or more numbers/arrays.

 - Use `Array.prototype.reduce()` to add each value to an accumulator, initialized with a value of `0`.